zorbyte/Temps/README.md

 ## Configuring Temps

 ### Repositories
-To configure temps to work with private repositories, setup a GitHub access token with the `repos` scope checked.
+To configure Temps to work with private repositories, setup a GitHub access token with the `repos` scope checked.
 Check out `.env.example` to see how to configure your repository.
-Temps works with github webhooks with plans to support more platforms in future.
+Temps works with GitHub webhooks with plans to support more platforms in future.
 To set it up, generate a secret for example: `crypto.randomBytes(32).toString("base64")` and set it to the env variable named `SECRET`.
 Then configure a push webhook on GitHub that uses that same secret and pushes to the following endpoint: `example.com/.well-known/__lambda/update`.